-During the quarter ended December 28, 2024, no director or officer adopted or terminated a "Rule 10b5-1 trading arrangement" or a "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+During the quarter ended December 28, 2024, no director or officer adopted or terminated a "Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.

 Item 9C.
 Disclosure Regarding Foreign Jurisdictions that Prevent Inspections.